 What does ‘happiness’ mean?

 Like many other components of mental and emotional health, happiness is largely subjective.
-Even so, it is possible to measured and study the concepts around what it means to be happy.
+Even so, it is possible to measure and study the concepts around what it means to be happy.
 Most happiness research is focused on four primary points of study:

 - Personal well-being: Research that focuses on personal well-being examines subjective experiences of joy, contentment, and a sense that one’s life is meaningful and “good”.

-- Happiness traits: Optimism, enthusiasm, humor, gratitude and a sense of hope for the future.
+- Happiness traits: Optimism, enthusiasm, humor, gratitude, and a sense of hope for the future.